Buttons and stories shared in January 2016:

 Hat pins were fashionable, and necessary, from circa 1850-1930’s to secure one’s hat upon one’s head!
 Hats of this era were large and elaborate, requiring pinning to stop them coming off or being blown away.
 They consisted of a metal shaft with a decorative head, and later on, a safety protector to guard against accidental stabbing!
 Mind you, ladies were actually encouraged to use them as defensive weapons against “unwelcome advances”!
 During WW1 women had made, or DIY, their sweetheart’s uniform buttons into hat pins.
 Patriotic sets of buttons and hat pins were also produced for women to wear to show support of the war effort.

-Here are some button/hat pin examples:
+Here are some button/hat pin examples from Carol’s collection:

 These are Beutron Tub Buttons that have been “Made Expressly For “Richall, Melbourne”, a clothing manufacturer.